Skip to main content

 Admissions Teams can use the data from the report to ponder on their lead nurturing practices in case not enough leads are crossing the finish line.
 For example, do you have a lead nurturing calendar to combat traditionally slow months?
 If you already do, is it having a positive impact?
 Should you attempt to re-nurture cold leads?
 It's ultimately up to you because every school is different and a host of different factors contribute to a successful or unsuccessful performance, but this report functions like a springboard from which to launch, maintain or reinforce admission strategies.

-Please ensure that the Opens on dates of your application templates are correct, or else the data won't be fully reliable! ⛔️ In addition, please note that, if you use the same application template for multiple programmes and classes, their data will be combined.
-Aside from that, this report requires no set-up and is extremely easy to use! 🙌
+Important: Please ensure that the Opens on dates of your application templates are correct, or else the data won't be fully reliable! ⛔️ In addition, please note that, if you use the same application template for multiple programmes and classes, their data will be combined.

 Where can I find the Application Performance Report?